 Must visit spots in Matara

-Located around 160 kilometres from Colombo, the city of Matara lies on Sri Lanka’s south coast and is one of the few southern cities that does not actively rely on tourism to power its economy.
-However, the city is home to a range of attractions that makes it something of a hidden gem on the island, just waiting to be discovered.
-With the general lack of tourists about, Matara is perfect for couples hoping for a holiday location that’s more secluded and far away from the crowds.
+Located around 160 kilometres from Colombo, the city of Matara lies on Sri Lanka’s south coast is one of least visited cities on the golden stretch.
+However, travellers here will find a treasure trove of stunning attractions to discover, from the Star Fort to the sparkling Polhena Beach.
+Matara is perfect for couples hoping for a holiday location that’s more secluded and far away from the crowds.
 If you’re thinking of hitting up this scenic coastal capital, here are a few of its must-visit areas.

 An easy 10-minute walk away from Matara Beach near Nilwala River, Star Fort is named for the unique shape of its plan – a 6-pointed star that was defensible from any direction, with two large cannons defending each star point.
 Built by the Dutch in 1765 to protect the main Matara Fort from attacks originating from the river, Star Fort is surrounded by a deep moat that follows the lines of its walls, with a well in the middle that provided the fort’s water supply.
 Its walls were made from coral and granite rock, and it was built to be able to withstand attacks for a short period of time before needing to be re-supplied and defended with the help of the main fort.